40 Months Gone: 1964 Ford Thunderbird Convertible – NOW $38,000

 December 26, 2019 Update – after first featuring this Flair Bird convertible just last week at $46,000, we noticed the private seller already updated his listing with a revised price of $39,500.
 We’ll keep an eye out on this one to see if he lowers it again soon!

 In our humble opinion, the mid-sixties Ford Thunderbird convertible is arguably one of the cleanest top-down designs ever produced.
-The example we first came across in December 2019 on Craigslist in nearby Whitehouse Station, New Jersey, exemplifies that.
+One example is this Burgundy over Black 1964 Ford Thunderbird For Sale we first encountered in December 2019 on Craigslist in nearby Whitehouse Station, New Jersey.
 The current caretaker has their “Flair Bird” priced in their latest post at $35,000, which, based on the current Hagerty Insurance Online Valuation Tool confirms they now have it priced $2,000 less than the #1 “Excellent” estimate of $37,000.

 Ford introduced the fourth generation of its Thunderbird personal luxury car for 1964 and produced it through 1966.
 Despite only a three-year model run for this generation, Ford elected to make a number of changes for 1966 to keep the T-Bird competitive in the fast-growing personal luxury segment.
 Highlights for 1966 included a new egg-crate style grille with a large Thunderbird emblem at its center and a single-blade front bumper.
 Designers restyled the rear bumper with new full-width tail lamps that continued the cool-to-this-day sequential turn signals.
 Under the hood, Ford upped the standard engine to a 390 cubic inch (6.4 Liter) V8 equipped with a single four-barrel carburetor producing 315 horsepower.
 While the unique Town Landau hardtop accounted for over half of all sales, the convertible continued to use the tuck-in-the-trunk design that made the top-down look of these cars so clean.
 Sadly, many consider 1966 to be the last classic Thunderbird as it was the final year for unibody construction and the convertible model until 2003.

 “Beautiful 1964 Thunderbird convertible.
 Cars professionally painted with a deep burgundy paint is 90% flawless.
-Has a new convertible top.
-New front and rear bumper and subframes.
+Has a new convertible top: new front and rear bumper and subframes.
 Black roll impleaded interior with new carpeting.
-All electric windows electric seats, tilt the way steering wheel in very good condition.
+All electric windows and seats tilt the way steering wheel in very good condition.
 New whitewall radial tires mounted on spoke wire wheels in fair condition.
 Under the hood 390 V-8 and automatic transmission runs strong.

 Do you have a Thunderbird story you’d like to share?
 Comment below and let us know!